February 05, 2009

 Brazil has committed to producing ethanol from sugar cane.
 The ethanol is used to fuel 40% of the automobiles throughout the country.
 According to printed sources, sugar cane has several advantages over corn.
 Ethanol yields from sugar cane are twice that of corn.
 However, there is a potential devastating impact on the soil and the rainforest.

 QUO VADIS?
 Environmental awareness is here to stay.
 In most places throughout the world, people seem to understand that taking care of the earth will help sustain life as we know it.
 Poor countries have other concerns, however.
-Putting food on the tables and ensuring that there is clean water trumps environmental awareness.
+Putting food on the table and ensuring that there is clean water trump environmental awareness.
 Growing worldwide commitment to "green" will escalate as developing countries continue to create the infrastructure and implement human welfare programs.

 In the more affluent areas of the world, green is synonymous with doing business.
 These wealthy nations are the ones who will need to drive the green revolution in developing countries.
-To do this they need to show people in poorer nations that such ideas are not an affectation of the wealthy, but a program that will benefit them and their children.
+To do this, they need to show people in poorer nations that such ideas are not an affectation of the wealthy but a program that will benefit them and their children.